RMWinslow/papersdrafts/contagion/notes_newman_poisson.md

 - Rewriting in terms of $$V=1-T+TU$$, the chance that a given neighbor doesn't infect you is defined implicitly by $$V=(1-T)+Te^{(V-1)N}$$
 - Rewriting in terms of $$\Psi$$, the risk of transmission from a given neighbor is defined implicitly by $$\Psi=T-Te^{-\Psi N} = T p(N)$$
 - Ultimate prevalence: $$R_\infty = 1-G_0(U;T) = 1-e^{(U-1)TN} = 1-e^{-\Psi N} = p(N)$$
+- According to Newman et al (2005), the **standard SIR model** is functionally equivalent to the case where the the degree distribution is Poisson.
+(That is, this case.)

 <!--Intersting how singular poisson distribution vanishes the difference between outbreak and spread, despite still being discrete in nature.-->